aquestry/Nebula/README.md

 **Nebula** is a server management tool built with Java and integrated with Velocity, designed to handle the dynamic creation, management, and control of Minecraft server instances.
 It uses Docker on Hold-Servers to manage Backend-Servers.

 ## Key Features:
-- **Simple Permissions**: Simply define admins via there UUID in the config.
+- **Simple Permissions**: Simply define groups in the config.
 - **Port Management**: Automatically retrieve free ports to assign to new server instances.
+- **Node Management**: Automatically creates and deletes containers when needed.
-- **Velocity Integration**: Integrates with Velocity, allowing dynamic server registration and player management within the Velocity proxy
+- **Velocity Integration**: Integrates with Velocity, allowing dynamic server registration and player management within the Velocity proxy.

 ## Requirements:
 - **Java 21**: Required for running the Proxy instance.